slatedocs/slate/source/includes/rest/public/_ticker.md

 **`GET /ticker/:product`**

-Note: the response from this endpoint is updated only when the last price of the requested product changes.
+Note: the response from this endpoint is updated when the last price of the requested product changes.

 ### Parameters